Safe Communication Around Intimacy: How Do You Talk About Closeness Without Creating More Distance?

 That affects not only intimacy itself, but the language couples use around intimacy.

-Conversations that once felt easy may now feel rushed, loaded, or interrupted.
+Conversations that once felt easier may now feel rushed, loaded, or interrupted.
 One partner may be seeking reassurance while the other barely has the emotional bandwidth to finish a sentence without wanting sleep instead of philosophy.

 What Helps Couples Communicate More Safely Around Intimacy